-Challenges with manual accounting system
+Challenges of manual accounting systems

 1. Manual data entry

 Also, if you are still using paper documents or printed out invoices, it is important to know how these documents are being handled and stored.
 Any mismanagement of physical AP papers can lead to damage and loss.
-It can even result in a serious security issue if the documents contain some sensitive data.
+It can even result in a serious security issue if the documents contain sensitive data.

 2. Inefficient process